rails/webpacker/README.md

 [![Gem](https://img.shields.io/gem/v/webpacker.svg)](https://github.com/rails/webpacker)

 Webpacker makes it easy to use the JavaScript preprocessor and bundler [Webpack](https://webpack.github.io) to manage application-like JavaScript in Rails.
-It coexists with the asset pipeline, as the purpose is only to use Webpack for app-like JavaScript, not images, css, or even JavaScript Sprinkles (that all continues to live in app/assets).
+It can coexist with the asset pipeline.

 It's designed to work with Rails 5.1+ and makes use of the [Yarn](https://yarnpkg.com) dependency management that's been made default from that version forward.